ccontrols/structured-types/packages/vscode-plugin/README.md

 ### Install from VS Code (Recommended)

-Open VSCode, search for `@structured-types/vscode-plugin` in Extensions and then click the Install button.
+Open VSCode, search for `@structured-types/instant-documentation` in Extensions and then click the Install button.

 ### Install from GitHub

-Download `@structured-types/vscode-plugin-_.vsix` file from [Releases](https://github.com/ccontrols/structured-types/raw/master/packages/vscode-plugin/releases).
+Download `@structured-types/instant-documentation-_.vsix` file from [Releases](https://github.com/ccontrols/structured-types/raw/master/packages/vscode-plugin/releases).
 Open vscode, run Extension: Install from VSIX, then choose the \_.vsix file you just downloaded.

 ## VSCode Settings

-You can go to the **Preferences/Settings/Extensions** is VSCode and then select the **Structured Documentation** tab.
+You can go to the **Preferences/Settings/Extensions** is VSCode and then select the **Instant Documentation** tab.
 ![settings](https://github.com/ccontrols/structured-types/raw/master/packages/vscode-plugin/settings.jpg)

 ## Configuration file